 Thai cuisine meets sushi at Gindi Thai in a modern, elegant room reminiscent of a sleek West Hollywood lounge.
 Gindi Thai offers two tempting authentic Asian cuisines: sushi and Thai food.
 You'll be happy to find hints of Thai flavor in certain sushi items.

 Spago Beverly Hills is the foundation of Wolfgang Puck and Barbara Lazaroff's fine dining group.
-The brilliant culinary creations of James Beard Award-winning Chef Lee Hefter as well as the superlative service are constantly recognized as the ultimate in fine dining.
 The open-air garden is the jewel of the restaurant, featuring two imported one hundred-year-old olive trees and a sculpted granite fountain.
 As popular for lunch as it is dinner, Spago is famous for table-hopping, people watching and the grandest of parties.

 Laughter is the best medicine at Flappers, an intimate comedy club that features everything from big name acts to emerging comedians and even open-mic amateurs.
 This popular venue attracts a crowd on the weekends, but luckily there's not a bad seat in the house, even when it's packed.